How to Build a Consistent Workout Routine That Actually Sticks

 • Rope pulldowns

-"The first one is like heavier weight and then less reps.
-So we'll do like a couple warm-up sets.
-We'll do five sets of five reps at like pretty much the heaviest weight you can do for five reps."
+“The first one is heavier weight and fewer reps.
+Five sets of five at the heaviest you can do for five reps.”

 Sample Leg Day